grafana/pyroscope/examples/dotnet/README.md

 # .NET Examples

 The directory contains examples of how to run Pyroscop to profile .NET applications in Docker containers.
-Although examples are present for different .NET Core/.NET versions, they are basically the same.

 ### Fast-slow